hankmcgill/copeMail/README.md

     "email": "test123@gmail.com"
 }
 ```
 Only correctly formatted email addresses will be validated.

+`Note`: Validator will also check if the same email address has been used twice (in memory)!